adelr/DinkumDataBlog/content/post/2019-03-28-polyglot_wrangling.md

 ### How much did each customer spend and when?

-There are a number of ways to answer this question.
-To look at a different way of aggregating the data we will return the collection of transaction dates for each customer.
+We can answer this question in a number of ways.
+Let's return a sequence of transaction dates for each customer.
 In SQL we can do that with an array.

 #### ▶ SQL